eschlot/WiiStep/cmake/README.md

 I recommend reading [LLVM's CMake tutorial](http://llvm.org/docs/CMake.html) for a good primer in using CMake for the construction and use of developer tools.
-Additionally, WiiStep's `CMakeLists.txt` files also use many of the principes used by LLVM.
+Additionally, WiiStep's various `cmake` files also use many of the principes used by LLVM.